0xshawn/sshy/README.md

-# Sshy
+# SSHY

-Sshy help you connect to your ssh server without remember every name of it. — Edit
+Sshy help you connect to your ssh server without remember every name of it.

 ## Installation